Want to create your own urban garden, but don’t know where to start? Read on!

 - Add enough compost and good potting soil around the plants so they sit firmly.

-- Pack in the plant seedlings that are appropriate for the light you have – don’t be afraid to pack them in!
-More plants look lusher and prettier than a bunch of stragglers, and you can always pull a few out if they get too crowded and replant them elsewhere.
+- Pack in the plant seedlings that are appropriate for the light you have.
+Don’t be afraid to pack them in!
+More plants look lusher and prettier than a bunch of stragglers.
+You can always pull a few out if they get too crowded and replant them elsewhere.

-- Some great choices that can bloom for ages are geraniums, lavender, mini cedar trees and ivy.
+- Some great choices that can bloom for ages in windows or on balconies are geraniums, lavender, mini cedar trees and ivy.

 - Make sure to water and fertilize often – but never, ever overwater!
 Plants can be saved from under watering, but once they’re over watered, roots rot and the plant dies, even if there are drainage holes.